jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 # cmctl performs a dry-run certificate creation check against the Kubernetes cluster.
 # If successful, the message The cert-manager API is ready is displayed.
+# Check if the cert-manager API is ready
 cmctl check api
     The cert-manager API is ready
 cmctl check api --wait=2m